 The raw metal looks pretty interesting as-is; you could even finish it with a clear topcoat instead of painting it.
 Whatever you decide, use a product that will inhibit rust; after all, bathrooms are damp environments!

 Hubs chose to paint this particular scale fire engine red, like the colour we used on our fire pit makeover.
-For added protection, it was sealed with Rust-oleum clear top coat.
+Seal with Rust-oleum clear top coat if you want to further protect the finish.

 Protect the Floor